 Debt advisors don’t usually encourage clients to dream about inheriting money from a long-lost relative or winning the lottery.
 But getting a nice cheque from a PPI claim could actually happen – if you claim it!

-Here are four debt situations where PPI claims could make a big difference.
+Are you in one of these four situations where PPI claims could make a big difference?

 Ms A – wants to clear debt and buy a house